Header Text

 The services across the Benefice follow a four month cycle.

-There is just one service in the Benefice on 28th April:-
+There is just one service in the Benefice on 4th January, the Second Sunday of Christmas, celebrating Epiphany:-

 To download a PDF with full details for the current month's services and readings:- Click Here

-To download the latest copy of Pathways, the magazine for the people of the Diocese of Oxford:- Click Here
+The Summer 2025 edition of Pathways, the magazine for the people of the Diocese of Oxford, is now available.
+To download the latest copy of Pathways:- Click Here

 Footer Text